Inflammatory Brain Disorders

 Both generalists as well as specialists in pediatric and adult medicine will find the conference valuable to their practices.
 The intended audience is pediatricians, family physicians, psychiatrists, rheumatologists, immunologists, neurologists, and infectious disease physicians.
 Though the conference is designed for physicians, all are welcome to attend.

-The 2024 Inflammatory Brain Disorders Conference has been planned by the same individuals as prior Inflammatory Brain Disorders Conferences.
 Physician comments from our prior conferences can be found below.
-Greater than 90% of physicians in attendance rated the overall quality of the 2021, 2022, and 2023 conferences as 5/5.
+Greater than 90% of physicians in attendance rated the overall quality of the 2021, 2022, 2023, and 2024 conferences as 5/5.

 No refunds will be granted for any reason.
-While this meeting is geared towards physicians and researchers; parents, patients, and community members are welcome to attend the conference.
-Space is limited.
+While this meeting is geared towards physicians and researchers; parents, patients, and community members are welcome to attend the virtual conference.

 Sponsorship opportunities are available!
 Please email conference@neuroimmuneinstitute.org for details.

-Thank you to our Stanford and UCSF collaborators and hosts/moderators, Dr. Jenny Frankovich, Dr. Larry Steinman, Dr. Betsy Mellins, and Dr. Sam Pleasure.
+Thank you to our Stanford and UCSF collaborators and hosts/moderators, Dr. Jenny Frankovich, Dr. Larry Steinman, and Dr. Sam Pleasure.

 Stanford University